4DNucleome/PartSeg/docs/interface-overview/interface-overview.rst

 1. Reset Zoom.
 2. Change to 3D rendering.
 3. Channel view control.
-Only Channels with a selected checkbox are visible. `Colormap`_ for the current channel can be selected when clicking in the triangle in the upper right corner
+Only Channels with a selected checkbox are visible. `Color map`_ for the current channel can be selected when clicking in the triangle in the upper right corner
     |channel_select|.
 This triangle is visible when the mouse is over the widget.
 4. Mark segmentation only by borders or by masking the whole area.